 Malaysia bourse wants independent review of oil firm's deals after auditor's red flags

-KUALA LUMPUR, June 23 (Reuters) - Malaysian oil and gas service provider Serba Dinamik Holdings Bhd (SERB.KL) must appoint an independent reviewer to address issues raised by the company's external auditor, the national stock exchange said on Wednesday.
+KUALA LUMPUR (Reuters) - Malaysian oil and gas service provider Serba Dinamik Holdings Bhd must appoint an independent reviewer to address issues raised by the company’s external auditor, the national stock exchange said on Wednesday.

 In May, Serba said auditor KPMG had not been able to verify contracts and transactions worth 3.5 billion ringgit ($840.74 million) with 11 customers.